• Attention: open in a new window.

-In a survey of nursing homes [10], the problem of medication manipulation was widespread:
+In a survey of nursing homes [10], the problem of medication manipulation was widespread and indicates improper medicines management and medicines administration is common:

 • Crushing or opening of medication took place in more than 80 per cent of nursing homes on at least a weekly basis